-(f) Threaten another person with physical harm, or probable physical harm, if the threatened person could reasonably believe that the person making the threat intends to carry out the threat or attempts to carry it out.
+(f) Threaten another person with physical harm or probable physical harm.

-(g) Refuse to obey reasonable orders or directions of a racing official, security personnel of the race meet licensee or commission employees.
+(g) Refuse to obey reasonable orders or directions of a racing official, security personnel of the race meet licensee or Oregon Racing Commission employees.

 (h) Sell or offer to sell tip sheets or any other written, electronic or oral predictions as to the outcome of races at any place under the jurisdiction of the commission unless licensed to do so by the commission.